 Lord Henry Wotton

-Wow – with friends like Lord Henry, who needs enemies?
-This hedonistic, selfish aristocrat has the whole world at his fingertips, and, rather than doing something good for humanity, he simply goes about his business in a totally self-indulgent manner.
-Nothing seems to have any meaning for Lord Henry except his own pleasure.
-Even his so-called friends don't really matter to him once he's tired of them.
+Even his so-called friends don't really matter to Henry once he's tired of them.
 For example, Basil, who's supposedly one of his best friends from university, disappears mysteriously for months at the end, but Henry doesn't even bat an eyelash.
 He's tired of Basil, and after all, the artist hasn't painted anything really good for a while.
 Basically, Henry's totally unfazed by the idea that Basil might be dead in a gutter somewhere; he doesn't even really think that's a possibility, since, in his view, Basil's too dull to be murdered.
-That is way harsh.
+That is way harsh, Tai.

 But that's just how Lord Henry views life.
 People, money, objects, art—everything is just a tool of pleasure to him:

 Lord Henry went out to the garden and found Dorian Gray burying his face in the great cool lilac-blossoms, feverishly drinking in their perfume as if it had been wine.
 He came close to him and put his hand upon his shoulder.
 "You are quite right to do that," he murmured.
 "Nothing can cure the soul but the senses, just as nothing can cure the senses but the soul." [...]

 "Yes," continued Lord Henry, "that is one of the great secrets of life—to cure the soul by means of the senses, and the senses by means of the soul.
 You are a wonderful creation.
 You know more than you think you know, just as you know less than you want to know."
 (2.14-15)